 How to cite this article:

-Lelisa Diriba and Taye Kebede.
+Lelisa Diriba, Taye Kebede.
 Assessments of husbandry practices, major constraints and opportunities of sheep and goat production in Sinana district, bale zone, Ethiopia.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2020; 5(3): 01-06.
+Int J Vet Sci Anim Husbandry 2020;5(3):01-06.